KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 > Note
 > Be sure that module names do not collide with module names used in the default set of test modules in `meta/lib/oeqa/runtime`.

 You can change the set of tests run by appending or overriding TEST_SUITES variable in `local.conf`.
 Each name in TEST_SUITES represents a required test for the image.
-Test modules named within TEST_SUITES cannot be skipped even if a test is not suitable for an image (e.g. running the RPM tests on an image without `rpm`).
+Test modules named within TEST_SUITES cannot be skipped even if a test is not suitable for an image (例如 running the RPM tests on an image without `rpm`).
 Appending "auto" to TEST_SUITES causes the build system to try to run all tests that are suitable for the image (i.e. each test module may elect to skip itself).

 The order you list tests in TEST_SUITES is important and influences test dependencies.
 Consequently, tests that depend on other tests should be added after the test on which they depend.
 For example, since the `ssh` test depends on the `ping` test, "ssh" needs to come after "ping" in the list.
 The test class provides no re-ordering or dependency handling.